iamigo/refocus-client/docs/api/samples.md

 ## bulkUpsertSamples
 `bulkUpsertSamples(arr)` => `Promise`

 Insert or update an array of Samples asynchronously.
+If a sample's "value" attribute is not type string, converts it to string.

 | Param | Type | Description |
 | --- | --- | --- |